|Program Description and Goals

 Spring admission - November 1

 The second component for admission is a personal interview.
-Applicants who have been recommended by the admissions subcommittee will interview with a two-member admissions committee: a faculty member in Health Informatics and a representative from the health field of the applicant and/or the applicant’s prospective work, e.g., nursing, medicine, telehealth, public heath, dentistry, genomics, digital imaging.
+Applicants who have been recommended by the admissions committee will interview with two faculty members.
+Faculty members are either requested by the applicant or assigned by the admissions committee.
+If offered admission, these faculty members will become the students’ advising committee.
 Separate interviews may be conducted due to scheduling.
 The interview is expected to focus on the applicant’s goals and how they can be achieved in the master’s program, communication skills, and understanding of the program.

 Applicants who are presenting course work from universities or colleges outside the United States to meet admission or graduation requirements are referred to the section on International Applicants in this catalog for a listing of additional requirements.